 • born out of wedlock.

 These pertain to your eligibility for citizenship, in particular your moral character and the amount of time you have lived in the United States with a green card.
-If your answer to any of the questions is “yes” (with the exception of questions in Parts B, G, and H, discussed below), you are at risk for your application being denied.
+If your answer to any of the questions is “yes” (with a few exceptions discussed below), you are at risk for your application being denied.
 See a lawyer.

 Question 9 is particularly important, yet confusing to many applicants.
-There is no need to fear listing your membership in community organizations such as a social club, church group, P.T.A., volunteer corps, or other such group.
+There is no need to fear listing your membership in volunteer, charitable, or community organizations such as a social club, union, church group, P.T.A., volunteer corps, and so forth.
 These activities demonstrate your good moral character -- and you must prove good moral character in order to be approved for U.S. citizenship.
 But it’s a different story if you belong to a group that advocates world communism, violence, terrorism, or other perceived threats to the U.S., or if you were involved with Nazi activities in Germany.
 Even if you don't mention these in Question 9, various other questions on the form are designed to elicit this information.
-If you belong to a group that might fit any of these descriptions, consult with an immigration lawyer before going further.
+If you belong to a group that might fit any of these latter descriptions, consult with an immigration lawyer before going further.
 As for the dates of your membership, it's okay to write "APPROX" in front of the date if you can't remember it exactly.

 Questions 33 - 36 ask whether you have been in removal, exclusion. or deportation proceedings.
-If you have been summoned for immigration court proceedings, applying for naturalization will not protect you.
+If you have been recently summoned for immigration court proceedings, applying for naturalization will not protect you.
 Your citizenship application will most likely be denied, unless you are able to have the court proceedings put on hold until USCIS makes a decision on your naturalization application.
 See a lawyer for a full analysis of your situation; or if you answer “yes” to any of the other questions in this section about removal, exclusion, or deportation.

 Question 46 is important; it asks about Selective Service Registration.
-If you are a male who was living in the U.S. or got your green card before or between the ages of 18 and 26.
-If so, you were probably required to register for Selective Service, a list kept in preparation for a U.S. military draft.
+If you are a male who was living in the U.S. or got your green card before or between the ages of 18 and 26, you were probably required to register for Selective Service, a list kept in preparation for a U.S. military draft.
 If you have not done so, you must either register with the Selective Service now (which you can do only if you are still younger than age 26) or attach a statement explaining why you did not comply with your duty to register.

-Part H. Oath Requirements.
-Here, you must demonstrate that you are loyal to the United States and will fight for it if necessary.
-If you are a conscientious objector, meaning that for religious or moral reasons you refuse to take up weapons or join in a war, you can answer “no” to Question H37, which asks whether you will bear arms for the United States.
-If your beliefs would prohibit you from providing any support to a war effort, answer “no” to Question H38, which asks whether you would be willing to provide noncombatant services.
+In Question 47 - 53, you must demonstrate that you are loyal to the United States and will fight for it if necessary.
+If you are a conscientious objector, meaning that for religious or moral reasons you refuse to take up weapons or join in a war, you can answer “no” to Question 50, which asks whether you will bear arms for the United States.
+If your beliefs would prohibit you from providing any support to a war effort, answer “no” to Question 51, which asks whether you would be willing to provide noncombatant services.
 You will have to attach proof of your conscientious objector status and request taking a modified Oath of Allegiance.)
-If you part of a religion that prohibits taking any sort of oath (for example, the Quakers and the Jehovah’s Witnesses), answer “no” to Question H36, but submit a letter from your church or other religious body confirming your membership.
+If you are part of a religion that prohibits taking any sort of oath (for example, the Quakers and the Jehovah’s Witnesses), answer “no” to Question 49, but submit a letter from your church or other religious body confirming your membership.
 (Include this when you send in your N-400.)